DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 One issue with the `rust_ver` attribute is that the compiler will attempt to parse the entire source *before* examining attributes.
 As such, the RFC proposes the following two-stage implementation:

 - Initially, `rust_ver` will *only* be valid when applied to a module as an inner attribute.
 When `rust_ver` is encountered, the compiler should assert the specified version is compatible *immediately*.
-This might be done by making the parser itself aware of what language version it should be parsing, with an "ignore `rust_vec`" setting to assist with external users (such as code formatting or completion).
+This might be done by making the parser itself aware of what language version it should be parsing, with an "ignore `rust_ver`" setting to assist with external users (such as code formatting or completion).

 - The above should be expanded to attributes in all contexts.
 This may be more difficult, especially when macros are considered.